bihealth/bih-cluster/bih-cluster/docs/admin/policies.md

     This policy is automatically enforced every 5 minutes.
 6. :robot: All files in scratch will be moved into a read-only "trash can" inside `scratch/BIH_TRASH` after 14 days (by `mtime`) over night.
    Trash directories will be removed after 14 further days.
-    - Users can arrange with hpc-gatekeeper@bihealth.de to keep files longer by using `touch` on files in `scratch` and subsequently bumping the `mtime`.
+    - Users can arrange with hpc-helpdesk@bih-charite.de to keep files longer by using `touch` on files in `scratch` and subsequently bumping the `mtime`.
-    - :warning: In the case of abuse of this mechanism / failure to communicate with hpc-gatekeeper, administration reserves the right to drastically reduce scratch quota of affected users and employ other measures to ensure stability of operations.
+    - :warning: In the case of abuse of this mechanism / failure to communicate with hpc-helpdesk, administration reserves the right to drastically reduce scratch quota of affected users and employ other measures to ensure stability of operations.
     - You can learn more in the [Automated Scratch Cleanup](../storage/scratch-cleanup.md) section.
 7. :shield: Administration will not delete any files (outside of `/tmp`).
    In the case that users need to delete files that they can access but not update/delete, administration will either give write permissions to the Unix group of the work group or project or change the owner to the owner/delegate of this group.